Advanced - Adding a custom indicator

 - Now we can start creating the actual indicator code in

-- Finally, to use the indicator in a trading strategy, we add the custom_indicators as library.
+- Finally, to use the indicator in a trading strategy, we add the custom_indicators as a library.

 from jesse.strategies import Strategy import custom_indicators as cta class Strategy01(Strategy): @property def ewo(self): return cta.ewo(self.candles, short_period=5, long_period=34, source_type="close", sequential=True)